IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/kevin-m-hoffman.md

 ## What can we expect from Kevin in the future?
 Anything you want to share?

-[My book](http://rosenfeldmedia.com/books/meeting-design)  will be coming out this year!
+<a class="link link--special" href="http://rosenfeldmedia.com/books/meeting-design" target="_blank" rel="noopener">My book</a> will be coming out this year!
 I'd love to hear what you think of it.
-We just launched [Seton Hill](http://www.setonhill.edu), and we think it is a fantastic responsive site designed to a number of important jobs for the school.
+We just launched <a class="link link--special" href="http://www.setonhill.edu" target="_blank" rel="noopener">Seton Hill</a>, and we think it is a fantastic responsive site designed to a number of important jobs for the school.
 We've got sites launching every few months or so, so keep an eye out!